doctormord/ESP8266_EPD_Weather_Google_Calendar/README.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) **WARNING**

 >When using the **WF0402T8DCF1300E4** (like from Samsung E2X-ST-GM42001 ESL) an connection adapter, which is [available from >Waveshare](https://www.waveshare.com/wiki/E-Paper_Driver_HAT), is needed.
-To make the Display work, it is needed to salvage >the FFC connector from the Samsung PCB and solder it in place of the original connector on the "E-Paper Driver Hat" because >the **WF0402T8DCF1300E4** has pad connections on the opposite side than the WaveShare displays - so pinout order is in >reverse.
+To make the Display work, it is needed to salvage >the FFC connector from the Samsung PCB and solder it in place of the original connector on the "E-Paper Driver Hat" because >the **WF0402T8DCF1300E4** has pad connections on the opposite side than the WaveShare displays - so pinout order is in reverse.

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) **Not doing so might brick your display**

+### Display Mapping

+Mapping suggestion taked from GxEPD library.

+#### Wemos D1 Mini <-> Display SPI

+- BUSY -> D2
+- RST -> D4
+- DC -> D3
+- CS -> D8
+- CLK -> D5
+- DIN -> D7
+- GND -> GND
+- 3.3V -> 3.3V

+#### Generic ESP8266 <-> Display SPI

+- BUSY -> GPIO4
+- RST -> GPIO2
+- DC -> GPIO0
+- CS -> GPIO15
+- CLK -> GPIO14
+- DIN -> GPIO13
+- GND -> GND
+- 3.3V -> 3.3V

 ## Software/Libraries used